 To best know which form of insurance will cover what, carefully review both your auto and your health insurance policies.
 This can help provide basic background information regarding the question, “Does health insurance cover car accident injuries?”
 Certain health insurance carriers classify auto accident injuries as secondary coverage.
 These policies won’t cover your medical expenses until the auto insurance limit has been met.

 In Texas, if you are found to be at fault in an auto accident, it is your responsibility to pay for property and bodily damage to the other party.

 Texas current minimum liability insurance is known as 30/60/25 coverage.
 This limits payments to $30,000 for each injured person, totaling $60,000 per accident (if two or more people are injured) and $25,000 to cover property damage to the other party.
 While this may seem like a good amount of money, it may not be nearly enough depending on the severity of your injuries.

-Say you suffer the misfortune of a traumatic brain injury or spinal cord injury; $30,000 won’t cover the cost of rehabilitation for one month, let alone a lifetime.
+To illustrate, say you suffer the misfortune of a traumatic brain injury or spinal cord injury; $30,000 won’t cover the cost of rehabilitation for one month, let alone a lifetime.
 It’s a smart idea to include Personal Injury Protection (PIP) or medical payments coverage to your policy.
-This way, medical costs are covered no matter who’s ultimately at fault.
+This can help offset potential costs associated with a wreck.

 Your Next Steps

 When it comes to ensuring your ability to physically and financially recover after an auto accident, the best advice is: be prepared and know what to do after an accident.
 Consider what you stand to lose if you are gravely injured in an auto accident or if you injure someone else.